SuperAwesomeLTD/sa-unity-sdk/docs/07 Catching Ad Events.md

 Each ad type, Banner, Interstitial or Video, sends out callbacks for major ad lifecycle events.
 Registering for events follows the same steps as registering for loading callbacks.

-1. Declare that ExampleScript implements the necessary interfaces
+Declare that ExampleScript implements the necessary interfaces

 ```
 public class ExampleScript : MonoBehaviour , SALoaderInterface , SAAdInterface , SAVideoAdInterface , SAParentalGateInterface {

 ```

-2. Setting the delegates:
+Íet the delegates:

 Banner ads: